 Our online programs offer everything you have come to expect from the University at Albany with the convenience and flexibility that comes with studying online.

 As an online student, you’ll be fully integrated into the academic fabric of your classes and develop strong connections with your instructors and peers.

 Choose from over 30 online graduate degrees and certificates in our key professional program areas of education, information science and public health.

-Earn a bachelor's degree in informatics completely online.
-Or take advantage of our many online undergraduate classes, while working toward another bachelor’s degree.
+Earn a bachelor's degree online, select a fully online minor or take advantage of our many online undergraduate classes.

 With a 20-year record of success in online education, we provide easy access to our top-tier academic programs and ensure that our students meet their career and personal goals.